If you have problems playing music in iTunes on PC

 Use Windows Update to make sure you have the latest Service Pack.
 Also check your computer or audio card manufacturer’s website to update your audio card drivers.

 If songs are missing or dimmed, see the Apple Support article If songs are missing from your music library after you turn on Sync Library.

 If you can’t play an audiobook

-If you can’t play an audiobook, you may have exceeded the number of computers authorised to play it or you may be trying to listen to one purchased through someone else’s account.
+If you can’t play an audiobook, you may have exceeded the number of computers authorized to play it or you may be trying to listen to one purchased through someone else’s account.

 If you purchased the audiobook from the Audible website: You can download it on up to three computers.
-Make sure your computers are authorised to play purchases from Audible.
+Make sure your computers are authorized to play purchases from Audible.

 To see who downloaded the audio file: Select the audiobook in the library, choose Edit > Song Info, then click File.
 In the field named Purchased By or Owner, you see the user name for the account holder who downloaded the file.
 If the audiobook is not from your account, you can’t listen to it.

 If none of these suggestions solves the issue, go to Start on your PC and run the audio troubleshooter.